CrackAndDie/MPU9250-DMP-STM32/README.md

 This product is _**open source**_!

-Please review the LICENSE and SparkFun_LICENSE.md files for license information.
+Please review the LICENSE file for license information.